This post may include affiliate links.

 The next best thing to tea is essential oils!!
 Yes, back on the herb wagon (but it’s such a damn good one!).

-Essential oils are an important one on the self care activities list.
+Essential oils are an important one on the self care ideas list.

 I often use Lavender oil through the day (I buy all my essential oils from Piping Rock).
 So if you’re looking for quick self care day ideas – this one could be it!
 All I do is put a bit of lavender on my wrists, neck and temples to help invoke calm.